trinity-labs/trinity-skin/README.md

 [Alpine](https://alpinelinux.org/about/) Linux became popular since `Docker` image size and efficiency are essestial.
 Minimalist & Secure Linux Distro, `Alpine` is perfect for low powered and/or low performances systems.

-**The perfect solution for reduce waste of system ressources and downsizing energy consumption.**
+**The perfect solution for reduce waste of system ressources and downsizing energy consumption.
+Even in a large scale architecture**

 Alpine is quite secure :